 Easy Effortless Printmaking for Children

 Printmaking is usually a craft reserved for the seasoned artist wanting to create many copies of a single work of art.
 It has been done using many different mediums.
 Some believe it was invented by the ancient Chinese but cannot prove this.
-Albrecht Durer created intricate wood block print plates to be printed on a printing press and accompany the first printings of the Bible in Germany during the Renaissance.
+Albrecht Durer created intricate woodblock print plates to be printed on a printing press and accompany the first printings of the Bible in Germany during the Renaissance.
 Using very sharp knives and gouging tools, he cut away from the wood all the areas he wanted to stay white and left raised only those places he wanted to print black.
-This takes a little planning, time and thought, because you have to think backwards.
+This takes a little planning, time and thought because you have to think backwards.
 The end product will appear in reverse, so any letters or words must be designed and cut backwards to print forewords.

 Printmaking has also been done using sandstone plates coated with a thin coat of wax.
 A sharp tool is used to scratch through the wax and expose the sandstone beneath.
 When the design is complete, acid is applied.
 The acid cuts into the exposed sandstone but not the wax.
 Later the plate is heated to melt away the wax and leave only the etched sandstone.
 The plate is then inked and the ink adheres to the etched parts and not the raised parts.
-Still the print will be a mirror image of the original design so again you must think backwards.
+Still, the print will be a mirror image of the original design so again you must think backward.
 These etchings were later done on metal like copper plates.
 The etchings are usually left in black and white although they can be later tinted with color.

-As you can see these methods of printmaking are time consuming and take intellectual effort to complete, as well as skill with dangerously sharp tools.
+As you can see these methods of printmaking are time-consuming and take intellectual effort to complete, as well as skill with dangerously sharp tools.
 This has made printmaking rather unsafe for children for many years.
 In high school, I got to use linoleum blocks to make block prints but I still had to use some rather sharp gouge tools and managed to cut myself more than once.
 Even though linoleum is more child-friendly and accessible, it still isn’t advisable for grade school children.
 That’s why these methods are so welcome.

 If you want to expose your child to some fun and different artistic expressions, you have to try this method of block printing.
 Creative and fun.
-Also they make great plates for printing on T-shirts and cotton fabric you may want to make into pillows or quilt pieces for later.
+Also, they make great plates for printing on T-shirts and cotton fabric you may want to make into pillows or quilt pieces for later.

 Do you love crafts for children?